rpodols/e-commerce-back-end/README.md

 * Node.js

 ## Installation
-* to install, clone the repository from GitHub, run the command 'npm i' while in the project directory, and then run 'node app' to launch the employee tracker within the terminal/command line.  if database does not exist, additionally please run schema.sql, and seeds.sql to populate data into the database.  this can be done in the terminal - using the command 'mysql -u root -p', and then entering the mysql password.  if your mysql username is not root, please substitute your username in that command.  within mysql, run 'source db/schema.sql' to run the schema, and to seed, run 'source db/seeds.sql'.  running 'node app' in terminal after should result in a populated database.
+* to install, clone the repository from GitHub, and run the command 'npm i' while in the project directory.  if sql database does not exist, additionally in the terminal - using the command 'mysql -u root -p', and then entering the mysql password, run source db/schema.sql.  if your mysql username is not root, please substitute your username in that command.  once the database exists, quit mysql, and run 'npm run seed' in the command line to seed the database.  once seeded, run 'npm start' in the command line to start the server.  insomnia can then be used to test the routes.

 ## Usage
-* this can be used to manage a company's employee database
+* this can be used as an e-commerce back-end, for educational and learning purposes.

 ## Contributing
 * no outside contributions at this time